 I know, I know.

 Still, it seems to me that there should be some supplement in your supplement.
-Coming up with a catchy advertising line is great, but it should be used to sell lipstick, not nutrition.
-Mostly, your horse doesn’t need supplements.
-Based on nutritional content, they won’t help him, and if you don’t buy them, you’ll save money, too.
+Coming up with a catchy advertising line is great, but a catchy line should be used to sell lipstick, not nutrition.
+Mostly, your horse doesn’t need supplements (there are a few specific, individual examples and you might want to ask a nutrition expert in your area about that).
+Still, for most horses, based on an analysis of nutritional content, supplement won’t help him.
+Plus, if you don’t buy them, you’ll be able to use the money to buy him other stuff!

 * I think I shouldn’t have written that, because somebody is bound to come up with something – WAIT!!!
 By depriving the horse of his supplements, I’m actually hoping that he’ll get some disease that I’ll have to treat.
 But if that was it, I’d have to prescribe a supplement.
 Which would make me money.
 Which I could do by prescribing the supplement in the first place.
 I’m getting a headache.